When you need a little cash to change the world.

-Run by us, Caring for Our Watersheds is open to grade 6-10 classrooms who attend schools in the Chesapeake Bay Watershed.
+Run by Earth Force, Caring for Our Watersheds is open to grade 6-10 classrooms who attend schools in the Chesapeake Bay Watershed.
 Classrooms are asked to submit proposals that answer the question, “What can you do to improve your watershed?”
 Classrooms will compete for $6,000 and participating schools are eligible for $10,000.

 Us again!
 Our RISE Challenge engages young people in policy making around community resilience to natural hazards.
 The RISE Challenge was developed by Earth Force as a partnership with FEMA and the Association of State Floodplain Managers Foundation.
 The RISE Challenge currently operates in Colorado, Montana, and Illinois.
 Funding is available in the form of grants.

 Chesapeake Bay Trust

 The Chesapeake Bay Trust Mini Environmental Education Grant program provides accessible funds to schools to support educating their students about local environmental issues.
 They fund up to $5,000 for projects that involve students investigating a local environmental issue, problem or phenomenon.